ioccc-src/winner/bugs.md

 If you specify more than three args the program might also crash or do something strange.
 This might also happen if you specify excessively large board dimensions.
 Try `100 100 100` for instance and see what happens!

-If you want to try and fix this (mis)feature, you are welcome to try.

 ## 2005 giljade